 The Upper school office is open from 7:40am - 5pm during the school year except for Wednesday when it closes at 3:30pm.
 The Lower school office is open from 7:40am - 3:30pm.
+On professional days, the offices are open from 9am - 3pm.
 The school offices are closed on holidays and during Christmas and Spring breaks.